 But it can be done a whole lot easier.

-There are several elements that make up the perfect bug report, and there is nothing you should leave out if you want your developers to resolve it easily. 😅
+There are several elements that make up the perfect bug report, and there is nothing you should leave out if you want your developers to resolve it efficiently. 😅

 Title and description

-Keep it brief, to the point, and always use the terms you agreed on internally.
+Keep it brief and to the point.
+Always use the terms you agreed on internally.

 Does your team always use “cart?”
 Don’t use “basket” in your bug report!